influxdata/giraffe/giraffe/README.md

   - **heightRatio**: _number.
 Optional.
 Defaults to 0.2 when not included._ A fraction expressed as a decimal to indicate the height of the static legend which is a retangular box directly beneath the graph and axes.
 May be between 0 and 1 _**non-inclusive**_.
 Values outside of this range are considered 0.
 Must be non-zero for static legend to be visible (have height).

+  - **layer**: _number.
+Optional.
+Defaults to 0 (the first layer) when not included._ The index of the layer in the **layers** array that will be displayed in the static legend.
+The static legend will only display data for a single layer.

   - **message**: _string.
 Not used.
 Reserved for future implementation._ A string to display in the static legend.
 Does not affect the renderable content in the static legend, such as column names and data.

   - **opacity**: _number.
 Optional.
 Defaults to 1.0 when excluded._ The [_CSS opacity_](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) of the static legend.